tapdaq/air-plugin/README.md

+# DEPRECATED
+Tapdaq is now deprecated and the SDK will no longer intialise.

 # Adobe-Air-Plugin
 Welcome to the community supported Tapdaq Adobe Air Plugin.
 This plugin is for iOS and Android targets only.